 The new service provider SOA returns M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Modify Prior to Activate Using M-SET

 This scenario shows a modify using an M-SET.
 The M-SET can only be performed when the subscriptionVersionStatus is conflict or pending.
+This flow is not available over the XML interface.
+This functionality in XML is handled via flow B.5.2.3, SubscriptionVersion Modify Prior to Activate Using M-ACTION.